NafizUddin/Apollo-Batch03-Assignment03-Car-Wash-Booking/README.md

 ```

 ### :arrow_forward: Step 2: Navigate to the Project Directory
-We nedd to navigate to the cloned repository directory.
+We need to navigate to the cloned repository directory.

 ```node
 cd <repository-name>